mbenetti/CRISP-DM-Rossmann/README.md

 https://hub.gke.mybinder.org/user/mbenetti-crisp-dm-rossmann-t936poaq/tree/work

-This notebook aim to apply the CRISP-DM methodology to a business problem.
-The case presented is a forecast of sales of the German Drugstore Rossmann.
-The forecast will be individual by store and with a window of 6 weeks in the future.
+This notebook aim to apply the CRISP-DM methodology, to a business problem.
+The case presented is a sales forecast for the German Drugstore Rossmann.
+The forecast will be individual to every store and the future window will be of 6 weeks.